 Special Educational Needs (SEN)

-The Special Needs Coordinator (SENCo) is Mrs Nicky Parrott and she works in school all day on Mondays and Thursdays and also on Tuesday and Wednesday mornings.
+The Special Needs Coordinator (SENCo) is Mrs Nicky Parrott and she works in school all day Mondays to Thursdays.

 She co-ordinates the additional support throughout the school and works with a brilliant team of Learning Support Assistants (LSAs).

 The SENCo is based in The Learning Hub which is in the centre of the school.

 As the SENCo works in both the infant school and the junior school the transition to year 3 is strong.
 Before the children start in year 3, the SENCo ensures that they have undertaken appropriate assessments and monitors progress both in interventions and in class based learning.
 Throughout their time at the Junior School the children will undertake various assessments and based on all the information we gather we will decide on which children need additional support, this may vary as to when and what support the children might need.
 The SENCo liaises with secondary schools to ensure that all children who require support have the best opportunities as they move through their education journey.

 All children may at some time in their school life require additional support.
 It may be for only a short period or it may be for longer and it may be for a variety of reasons.

 We support children with emotional, social, and behavioural needs; those with speech and language difficulties; those with physical needs and of course those with many different learning needs.

 During your child’s time at Liphook C of E Junior School, if we feel that your child may need additional support, we will talk to you and explain what will happen next and give you the opportunity to find out about all about the strategies and programmes we use.